Which City Has the Most Pet-Friendly Hotels in Europe?

 While in some cities the majority of hotels allow pets, such as the previously mentioned cities, in many cities it’s only a small minority that will allow pets.
 It’s surprising how much the percentages vary across Europe!

-At the other end of the spectrum is Dublin, Ireland.
-In Dublin, a miserly 8 out of the 214 hotels, guesthouses and B&Bs listed on Booking.com allow pets – just 4%!
+At the other end of the spectrum is Dublin in Ireland.
+In Dublin, a miserly 18 out of the 225 hotels and similar properties listed on Booking.com allow pets – just 8%!
+(Dublin was also bottom of the ranking back in 2018.)
 It’s certainly something to keep in mind when visiting.
-(Luckily there are also some pet-friendly Airbnbs.)
-In Ireland dogs were also not allowed inside restaurants only recently, a second dilemma.

 pet friendly hotels in Europe